rickievishal/rickievishal/README.md

-Just brewing some cool stuffs and making it open source then whats the point of building
+Just brewing some cool stuffs and making it open source.

 <!---
 rickievishal/rickievishal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.